This easy Herb Crusted Pork Tenderloin tastes fancy but really, it’s super easy and fast!

 - 1 teaspoon soy sauce

-- 2 teaspoons fresh rosemary finely chopped
+- 2 teaspoons chopped fresh rosemary or ½ teaspoon dried rosemary

-- 2 teaspoons fresh parsley finely chopped
+- 2 teaspoons chopped fresh parsley or 1 teaspoon dried parsley

-- 1 teaspoon fresh thyme leaves
+- 1 teaspoon fresh thyme leaves or ¼ teaspoon dried thyme leaves

 - ½ teaspoon kosher salt

-- ¼ teaspoon ground black pepper
+- ¼ teaspoon black pepper

 Instructions